Top SAFe Interview Questions and Answers

 To summarise

-This article covered some of the typical questions that are asked in a SAFe, Agile interview.
+This article covered some of the typical Agile & SAFe interview questions that are frequently asked in the interview.
 Since most industries use this framework, it is essential to know how this model would apply to that particular industry and where it falls short, so that you can voice your decisions and answers clearly in the interview and later on the job.

 To understand more about the SAFe Agile check out our SAFe certification.